 9. Newspaper And Cardboard

-Newspaper and/or cardboard is another mulch alternative that can help suppress weed and regulate soil temperatures as well.
-This is a cheap alternative depending on how much paper you are using, and it can be used similarly as landscape fabric.
+Newspaper and/or cardboard is another mulch alternative that can help suppress weeds and regulate soil temperatures as well.
+This is a cheap alternative depending on how much paper you are using, and it can be used similarly to landscape fabric.